Terms and Conditions

 - Research funded through the University's template Grant-in-Aid agreement

-- Projects with a start date in the future (i.e. in cases where the Office of Research Services has time to finalize the agreement).
+- Projects with a start date in the future (i.e. in cases where the Research Services Office has time to finalize the agreement).

-- The Office of Research Services determines that it would represent undue liability and risk to the University of Guelph, or if it isn’t appropriate to incur costs in advance of receipt of full documentation.
+- The Research Services Office determines that it would represent undue liability and risk to the University of Guelph, or if it isn’t appropriate to incur costs in advance of receipt of full documentation.

 Prior to requesting an early account, principal investigators should review the checklist below to ensure the mandatory requirements are available in order to request an early account set up.
 Any questions regarding these requirements may be directed to firstname.lastname@example.org.

 - A complete, signed OR-5 Form, along with a copy of the proposal and budget.
-If these are already on file in the Office of Research Services, please specify.
+If these are already on file in the Research Services Office, please specify.

 - Certifications and regulatory approvals (animals, biohazards, human participants), if applicable, have been approved.

 - Draft agreement issued by the sponsor, if available.
-If the Office of Research Services is to initiate the draft agreement, please specify.
+If the Research Services Office is to initiate the draft agreement, please specify.

 - Written confirmation from the sponsor (a letter on letterhead, or an e-mail sent, from someone with authority to bind the sponsor legally, e.g. CEO, listing their full name and job title) confirming: